CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/weather_data/index.md

 Submit your query and answer for each of these questions

-## Challenge 7 [OPTIONAL]
+## Challenge 7 [OPTIONAL] (10 bonus points)

 If you're feeling ambitious and want to learn a little bit about Natural Language Processing, try to answer the following question:

 * What are the 5 most used 2-gram during this period?

-HINT: an N-gram finds clusters words of N words that are grouped together and counts the frequency of these clusters.
+HINT: N-grams chunk up sentences into groups of N words.
+So, for example, if we are looking at the 2-grams of the sentence 'hello how are you', we would be analyzing the tuples (hello, how), (how, are), (are, you).
+This makes it so that any analysis we would have done with the singular words are now pegged to the context in which the words are used.

 You can use [this JavaScript Library](https://github.com/NaturalNode/natural) to complete this.